srujaniyengar/Credes_Backend/docs.md

 - JWT (using `djangorestframework-simplejwt`) for stateless secure authentication.
 - Custom JWT serializer denies login for inactive users.
 - All protected endpoints require `Authorization: Bearer <access_token>`.

-**Reasoning:**
-- JWT is robust, stateless, and well supported in DRF.
-- Secure: soft-deleted users can't auth or access any resources.

 ---